KeyboardKit/website/collections/_case-studies/Tapling.md

 Since Apple doesn't let you add UI elements like Tapling to the system keyboard, the only option is to build a full custom keyboard extension.

-That means recreating many features users expect from a normal keyboard such as layouts, gestures, autocomplete, and autocorrect.KeyboardKit provided the foundation for this.
+This involves a lot of work, to mimic the system keyboard and recreating many features that users expect from a normal keyboard such as layouts, gestures, autocomplete, and autocorrect.

+KeyboardKit provided the foundation for this.

 > I used KeyboardKit as the base and extended it with the features I needed.
 This made it possible to focus on the Tapling experience instead of rebuilding keyboard fundamentals.